lucke "possums considered harmful"

 sudo

-sudo is awful big for what most people use it for. i believe it has some advanced features that some administrators are real thankful for, but the typical user will never know.
+sudo is awful big for what most people use it for. apparently it has some advanced features that some administrators are real thankful for, but the typical user will never know.

-did you know that the project’s mascot is a sandwich?
+did you know that the sudo project’s mascot is a sandwich?

-/etc/sudoers is way harder to read than anything should ever be, especially given its importance to infrastructure today. this is such a problem that they scream at you not to edit sudo’s configuration directly, but instead through visudo so nothing will save if there are errors.
+/etc/sudoers is way harder to read than anything should ever be, especially given its importance to big vital infrastructure. this is such a problem that they scream at you not to edit sudo’s configuration directly, but instead through visudo so nothing will save if there are errors.

 most people would do just fine without sudo and with something simpler and easier to use like doas from OpenBSD.